The Best Richmond Spots for a Coffee and a Little Treat: Church Hill

 The first installment of a new series

-Illustration of a croissant by Laura Sant
+spot illustration of a croissant by Laura Sant

 Illustration of a croissant from Sub Rosa Bakery / Laura Sant

-Of course, fighting about these types of lists is the best part, so I welcome your comments about anything I’ve left out, anything I’ve included that you hate, any essential info I’ve missed, or anything else you would like to gripe about.
+Fighting about these types of lists is the best part, so I welcome your comments about anything I’ve left out, anything I’ve included that you hate, any essential info I’ve missed, or anything else you would like to gripe about.
 Also feel free to send me any good tea you have on the behind-the-scenes of these places (I love gossip).

 The ratings, explained: